Kang Daniel on upcoming comeback: “I want to show myself as a real artist”

 The singer revealed in a recent interview with South Korean magazine 1st Look (via DongA, as translated by Soompi) that he was very much involved in the making of his upcoming release.
 He noted that the project was largely inspired by his own life and his desire to make his mark as more than just an idol.

-“I want to show that I’m a real artist,” he said.
+“I want to show myself as a real artist,” he said.
 “It’s about the anguish required to become a serious artist.
 A lot of my own thoughts and worries have been incorporated into the comeback and there will be a lot of sincere stories.
 It will be about one part of the person called Kang Daniel.”

 On the same day, February 4, Kang also released a second trailer for ‘Paranoia’.
 Details for the project are currently scare, but it is scheduled to arrive on February 16 at 6pm KST.